Kirkby railway station: Accidents and incidents

 On 27 June 1857, a goods train collided with an excursion train stopped at Kirkby.
 The goods train passed a signal at danger protecting the stationary passenger train, overrunning it by 238 yd.
 More than 200 people were injured, some of them severely.
 The driver and guard of the goods train were found to be at fault for the incident, having not reacted to an adverse signal in a timely fashion despite clear weather and good visibility.
 The report also found that the Lancashire and Yorkshire Railway had neglected to make best use of available safety measures.

 When Kirkby was a terminus, the station had a history of trains colliding with the buffer stops.
 These included crashes before the installation of the Train Protection & Warning System (TPWS), in 1987, 1991 and 1997, and after TPWS was installed, in 2021.
 The latter accident caused £450,000 worth of damage to the station.

 Facilities

-The ticket office is staffed throughout the day, from start of service until 00:30 seven days per week.
-A self-service ticket machine is also provided.
+The ticket office is staffed throughout the day, from start of service until 00:30 seven days per week; a self-service ticket machine is also provided.
 There are shelters on the platform, along with digital display screens and timetable poster boards.
-Step-free access to the platform is available via ramp.
-There is a 174 space car park and secure cycle parking for 20 cycles.
+Step-free access to the platform is available via a ramp.
+There is a 174 space car park and secure spaces for 20 bicycles.